close

 There are two main peaks to the hay fever season.
 Grass pollens are the main allergen from May through until late June, before other plants – weeds – release their pollens slightly later, usually running through into September.

 On breezy days, pollen tends to be at its worst, as it is carried from the grass flowers and floats freely in the air.
+In some cases, pollen can be carried long distances, meaning that even in cities, away from open grassy areas or forests, there will still be high levels of pollen in the air.

-Why do you have hay fever symptoms indoors
+Why hay fever symptoms still occur indoors

 Pollen grains are tiny – even the largest recorded grains are less than a fifth of a millimetre in diameter.
 Their light weight means that even the lightest breeze can pick them up, and they can enter your home through almost any gap – around windows, doors, and even through your ventilation if it doesn’t have sufficiently small filters.

 Pollen can also be carried into your home on shoes and clothing as well as on skin.
-As a result sufferers of hay fever are advised to shower and wash their hair before going to bed, and change clothing in a bathroom to avoid bringing pollen into their bedrooms.
+As a result, sufferers of hay fever are advised to shower and wash their hair before going to bed, and change clothing in a bathroom to avoid bringing pollen into their bedrooms.

 During the peak of the hay fever season, sufferers might not want to open their windows to avoid allowing larger amounts of pollen into their home.
 As a result, the amount of pollen that is captured inside the house can rise over time to levels that are higher than would be found outside.